LNER Thompson Class A2/2: Design

 In place of the maintenance-heavy Gresley conjugated valve gear were three cylinders with independent Walschaerts valve gear.
-The cylinders had their bore reduced to 20 in and diameter enlarged to 10 in with separate castings, compared to the monobloc casting for Gresley's conjugated valve gear.
+The cylinders had their bore reduced to 20 in and the valve diameter enlarged to 10 in with separate castings, compared to the monobloc casting for Gresley's conjugated valve gear.
 However, wartime economies meant their former short connecting rods were retained, requiring the outside cylinders to be moved back with the middle cylinder driving the lead axle as a divided drive.
 The extended look was not seen commonly on the LNER, and was considered ungainly.

 The pony truck and front coupled wheels of the original design were replaced by a newly designed bogie to Thompson's side support pattern design.
 The locomotives retained their eight wheeled tenders, and were fitted with a Kylchap exhaust.
 The boiler barrel was shortened and pressure increased from 220 psi to 225 psi.
 These changes gave a tractive effort of 40318 lbf.

 The first locomotive to be rebuilt at Doncaster Works was No. 2005, Thane of Fife, as it had the lowest annual mileage and was reputedly the worst of the P2s, ordered in October 1942 and completed in January 1943.
 After trials the remaining five P2 locomotives began rebuilding in September 1943 and had all entered traffic during 1944.